SITE MENU

 Laird's parlour sitting room with open fire.

-Breakfast is served in the vaulted dining room.
+Breakfast is served in the main hall.

 Large private garden with wonderful views.